West Texas Adventure 2019

 That must be something he says to all of the hotel guests that are visiting the caverns.

-After picking up a few souvenirs, we headed back down the road to Whites City.
-We stopped at one of the pull-offs to check out an overhanging rock ledge that was used by native Indians for shelter - you could see where campfires had stained the ceiling of the white limestone overhang with soot.
+After picking up a few souvenirs, we headed back to Whites City.
+On the way back, we stopped at one of the pull-offs to investigate a protruding rock ledge that Native Americans used for shelter.
+You could see where campfires had stained the ceiling of the white limestone overhang with soot.

 In Whites City, we stopped at the General Store for water and ice and spent the rest of the evening in our hotel room.
 There wasn't much to do in Whites City.
-There was the hotel, the RV park, a little strip center where the General Store and Post Office was located, and a restaurant called the Cactus Cafe across the street, but it was closed on Mondays.
+There was the hotel, the RV park, a little strip center, a General Store, and Post Office.
+There was a restaurant, the Cactus Cafe, across the street, but it was closed on Mondays.
 There weren't many food options in Whites City.
-When we visit the area again, we will plan our meals a little better.
+The next time we visit Whites City, we will plan our meals better.

 "Do you have any questions?" she asked.

 "I have nothing but questions," I said with a smile.
 "We have never been to Guadalupe Mountains before.
 We would like to do a day hike.
 Do you have a hike that can be done in 4 or 5 hours?"

 She showed us several trails in the lower altitudes that would be less windy than the 8.5-hour trail to Guadalupe Peak.
 We picked a moderate 4.2-mile out-and-back hike to Devil's Hall.

 The first mile of the trail was easy, with gentle elevation changes and fantastic mountain views along the way.
 The second mile, however, was very rough and slow, along an undefined path through the middle of a dry creek bed.
 We had to plan each step as we progressed slowly up the rugged trail.

 Before arriving at Devil's Hall - which we thought was never going to happen - we came across a natural limestone stairway.
 It turned out to be steeper than it looked, and we took our time climbing it.